Cappagh killings: The shootings

 On Sunday 3 March 1991, a team from the Mid-Ulster Brigade of the Ulster Volunteer Force drove into Cappagh, County Tyrone intent on killing a local republican who was a regular customer at Boyle's Bar.
-Their target was reportedly Brian Arthurs, believed to be a senior figure in the Provisional IRA East Tyrone Brigade.
+Their target was reportedly Brian Arthurs, believed to be a leading member of the Provisional IRA East Tyrone Brigade.
 His brother Declan had been killed in the Loughgall ambush in 1987.
 A second UVF team, acting as a 'recce vehicle', had guided the first team in the journey from Portadown.
 They parked up on the outskirts of the village while the first vehicle 'silently glided' up the hill towards Cappagh.

 Around 10:30pm a blue Peugeot 305 pulled up outside the bar.
 It was occupied by four IRA members: John Quinn (23) was driving, and his passengers were Malcolm Nugent (20), Dwayne O'Donnell (17), and Malachy Rafferty (21).
-Two men in balaclavas, armed with vz.
-58 assault rifles, opened fire before Quinn had even turned the engine off.
-Quinn and Nugent, sitting in the front seats, were killed immediately.
-O'Donnell ran from the vehicle but was shot repeatedly by one of the gunmen.
-This failed escape likely saved Rafferty, who remained hidden in the car after being wounded in the opening salvo of fire.
+Two men in balaclavas, one of whom was Mark Fulton, opened fire with vz.
+58 assault rifles before Quinn had even turned the engine off.
+Quinn and O'Donnell, sitting in the front seats, were killed immediately.
+Nugent ran from the vehicle but was shot repeatedly by one of the gunmen.
+This failed escape likely saved a 'petrified' Rafferty, who remained hidden in the car after being wounded in the opening salvo of fire.